 Sanitary supplies.
 One of the most important things we take for granted, aside from food and water, is sanitation.
 Make sure you have a six-month supply of multiple soaps on hand including: bar soap, laundry detergent, and dish washing liquid.
 You’ll also want to make sure you have adequate stores of toilet paper, baby wipes, paper towels, trash bags, and feminine hygiene products.

 Long-term fixed rate mortgages.
 Consider refinancing into a 30-year mortgage.
-That’s because, as hyperinflation takes it course, those with fixed-rate 30-year mortgages who are lucky enough to remain employed will find that the percentage of their paycheck that goes toward that mortgage payment will decrease significantly, leaving more money to buy other necessities, like food and fuel.
+That’s because, as hyperinflation takes it course, those with fixed-rate 30-year mortgages who are lucky enough to remain employed will find that the percentage of their paycheck that goes toward that mortgage payment will decrease significantly, leaving more cash to buy other necessities, like food and fuel.
 And if hyperinflation really takes off, they may even be able to pay off the loan completely.

 So there you have it.